Olympus E-PL8 vs Panasonic LX15

 It is notable that the E-PL8 has a hotshoe, while the LX15 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The LX15 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the E-PL8 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-PL8 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-PL8 was succeeded by the Olympus E-PL9.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the E-PL8 and LX15 can be found, respectively, in the Olympus E-PL8 Manual (free pdf) or the online Panasonic LX15 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Olympus E-PL8 and the Panasonic LX15?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.